 The Leaf Pack Network is an international network of teachers, students, and citizen monitors investigating their local stream ecosystems.
-Through the Leaf Pack Experiment, monitors use tree leaves and aquatic insects to determine the health of their stream and to understand its ecology.
+Following instructions in the Leaf Pack Network Manual, monitors use tree leaves and aquatic insects to determine the health of their stream and understand its ecology.

-Individuals participating in the Leaf Pack Experiment and Leaf Pack Network engage in the full process of designing an experiment, conducting research, and communicating their results.
-Leaf Pack can be easily implemented in any curriculum and fulfills many state and national science standards.
+Individuals participating in the Leaf Pack Network engage in the full process of conducting real research while communicating and sharing their results worldwide.
+The Leaf Pack Network can be easily implemented in any curriculum and fulfills many state and national science standards.

 WikiWatershed web tools offer: